 The introduction of NordLynx is exciting due to the capabilities of WireGuard.
 WireGuard is a super-secure protocol that has major performance benefits over other protocols.

 Perhaps most importantly, the WireGuard’s code is extremely easy to audit because it has only 4,000 lines of it.
 Compare this with IPsec’s 400,000 lines of code, or OpenVPN+OpenSSL’s 600,000 lines.

 To make NordLynx possible, NordVPN had to solve a privacy issue:

 [ WireGuard] can’t dynamically assign IP addresses to everyone connected to a server.
 Therefore, the server must contain a local static IP address table to know where internet packets are traveling from and to whom they should return.
 It means that the real IP address of a user must be linked to an internal IP address assigned by the VPN.

 NordLynx fixes the issue by developing a double NAT (Native Address Translation) system, allowing the VPN to establish a secure connection without logging any identifiable details.

-First, we tested our baseline connection speed (without a VPN connection).
+First, I tested our baseline connection speed (without a VPN connection).

 - Download: 231 Mbps